-The New York Association for Pupil Transportation today announced its strong support for legislation that is under consideration in the State Senate and Assembly to increase and enhance random testing of school bus drivers for the presence of drugs or alcohol.
+The New York Association for Pupil Transportation today announced its strong support for legislation that is being considered in the State Senate and Assembly, to increase and enhance random testing of school bus drivers for the presence of drugs or alcohol.

 Current federal and state laws require that school bus drivers be subject to “random” testing for drugs and alcohol in accordance with rigidly regulated testing procedures.
 The association, however, has noted technical issues with the testing regimen and seeks to enhance it for school bus drivers in New York State.

 Specifically, the Association is supporting S.2587/A.208 sponsored by Senator Carl Marcellino and Assembly Member Donna Lupardo.
 The bills, which are currently in their respective Transportation Committees for review, would: (1) include so-called Class C school bus drivers to be subjected to the random tests as they are not included under the federal laws; (2) require that all drivers be included in the sample pool from which random tests are drawn to increase the likelihood that a driver will be tested; (3) increase from 6 to 8 hours the period beyond which an individual can consume alcohol prior to driving the school bus; (4) require that failing test results be reported to the Department of Motor Vehicles; (5) institute a one-year suspension of the license of a person who fails a random test; (6) permanently disqualifies and individual from driving a school bus if convicted of driving a school bus while intoxicated.

 These measures were originally advocated by NYAPT, among others, following numerous instances of school bus drivers being apprehended for driving under the influence of alcohol.
 The Association met with the sponsors to urge the introduction of legislation to close the gaps in testing and to make the rules more stringent for school bus drivers.